 It needs to be so soft that you can easily beat it smooth with very little effort using a wooden spoon.

-If you find that the butter is not soft enough, it can be soften using short bursts of power in the microwave oven but try not to melt it.
+If you find that the butter is not soft enough, it can be softened using short bursts of power in the microwave oven but try not to melt it.

-If you have gone to far and melted the butter, put it in the fridge for a short time so that it just starts for firm up without becoming to hard.
+If you have gone too far and melted the butter, put it in the fridge for a short time so that it just starts to firm up without becoming too hard.

-Flour – Use plain flour (all-purpose flour) and not self-rising flour for this recipe because, we don’t want the cookie dough to rise.
+Flour – Use all-purpose flour (plain flour) and not self-rising flour for this recipe because we don’t want the cookie dough to rise.